tripathik9559/AI-Train-Traffic-Control/README.md

 A **comprehensive railway operations management system** designed to simulate how Indian Railways could leverage AI and machine learning for real-time traffic control, delay prediction, conflict resolution, and scheduling optimization.

-Built as a **B.Tech Final Year Project** at BBDNIIT, Lucknow — but engineered to production standards.
+Originally conceived as a **Smart India Hackathon (SIH) 2025** problem statement, this project is now being independently developed and expanded as a **B.Tech Final Year Project** at BBDNIIT, Lucknow — engineered well beyond the hackathon prototype stage, toward production-grade standards.

 ---